Struggle for Turkistan: Course of the struggle

 the Karakalpak and Kazakh Abulkhair Khan, having gathered fifty thousand of his troops, fought with the Khuntaiji; and the Khuntaiji destroyed ten thousand of their yurts, and the remaining forty thousand are now marching here to attack the Kalmyk forces, and at present they are on the Emba River.

 Following this withdrawal of Abulkhair, the Syrdarya cities were again seized by Dzungar forces in the spring of 1725.
 The Kazakhs were completely cut off from the urban markets and craft centers of Central Asia.

 The direct result of this campaign was that a new wave of Kazakh refugees poured into the north-western and northern regions of Kazakhstan.

 Aftermath

-After the large-scale Kazakh counteroffensive of 1727–1730, the Dzungars abandoned the previously seized Syrdarya region.

-In a letter from Abulkhair Khan to Ufa dated 1730, it was stated that the city of Turkistan was under the control of Sameke Khan.
+After the peace with the Kalmyks, a large-scale Kazakh counteroffensive after the Ordabasy meeying followed, as the Dzungars abandoned the previously seized Syr darya region.
+In a letter from Abul Khair Khan to Ufa dated 1730, it was stated that the city of Turkistan was under the control of Sameke Khan.